visheshrajvicky/NetworkedGame_SpaceShooting/README.md

 Step 5: To Quit the game press "Q".
 Step 6: To add player in the game open another Terminal tab and run the client.py again.

+You can move the player with arrow keys.

 ----------------------------------------------------------------------------------------------------
 1. Max two player can play this game at a time.
 2. When You start the game you will see two player ship but One of them does not move untill another